 Electrical considerations for a school bus conversion

 Since most school bus tiny homes run on solar panels, basic wiring needs to be done right from the very get-go.
-And while doing this, please ensure that your wiring connects all lights, basic HVAC system, and electrical appliances you may want to install in your home.
+And while doing this, please ensure that your wiring connects all lights, basic tiny house HVAC system, and electrical appliances you may want to install in your home.

 School bus conversion and storage ideas